-For honest and ethical appraisals, count on Associate Appraisers of America
+Honesty and Integrity: Associate Appraisers of America

-We require the highest professional integrity possible from ourselves.
+Associate Appraisers of America holds itself to the industry standards and guidelines set in place for ethics.
+We can't accept anything less from ourselves.
 Doing assignments on contingency fees is not something we can consider That is, we don't agree to do an appraisal report and collect the fee only if the loan closes.
-Another practice that's restricted is doing assignments on percentage fees.
-That is probably the appraisal industries most important rule, because it would tend to make appraisers increase the value of homes or properties to increase their paycheck.
+We don't do assignments on percentage fees.
+That is perhaps the appraisal industries biggest taboo, because it would invite appraisal fraud since raising the value of the home would increase the fee.
 We don't do that.
-Other unethical practices may be defined by state law or professional organizations that the appraiser belongs.
+Other unethical practices may be defined by state law or professional organizations to which an appraiser belongs.

 The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
 We diligently follow these rules to the letter which means you can rest easy knowing we are going above and beyond to provide an unbiased determination of the home or property value.

 As soon as you request an appraisal from Associate Appraisers of America we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.